Welcome to QuTune Project pages

 Events

-- 2nd International Symposium on Quantum Computing and Musical Creativity (2023) - Coming Soon
+- 2nd International Symposium on Quantum Computing and Musical Creativity (Oct 2023).
+[Proceedings]

 Books

 - Quantum Computing in the Arts and Humanities - An Introduction to Core Concepts, Theory and Applications.
-2022(a).
+2022.
 Springer.

 Research Papers